Consecrated Religious Life

 “Beauty on the outside never gets into the soul, but beauty of the soul reflects itself on the face.”

 –Bishop Fulton Sheen

-Consecrated life (often called religious life) is a permanent state of life recognized by the Church.
+Consecrated religious life is a permanent state of life recognized by the Church.
 It is a vocation born from both scripture and tradition, following the guidance of Our Lord:

-I should like you to be free of anxieties.
-An unmarried man is anxious about the things of the Lord, how he may please the Lord.
-But a married man is anxious about the things of the world, how he may please his wife, and he is divided.
-An unmarried woman or a virgin is anxious about the things of the Lord, so that she may be holy in both body and spirit.
-A married woman, on the other hand, is anxious about the things of the world, how she may please her husband.
-I am telling you this for your own benefit, not to impose a restraint upon you, but for the sake of propriety and adherence to the Lord without distraction.
+I want you to be free from anxieties.
+The unmarried man is anxious about the affairs of the Lord, how to please the Lord; but the married man is anxious about the affairs of the world, how to please his wife, and his interests are divided.
+And the unmarried woman and the virgin are anxious about the affairs of the Lord, so that they may be holy in body and spirit; but the married woman is anxious about the affairs of the world, how to please her husband.

 To live "without distraction" requires a structural difference in the way one's life is ordered.
 Over the centuries, religious communities have provided the body of Christ many beautiful examples of this structural difference, ordering life around God's perfect love rather than the world's material demands.
 This structure is patterned after Jesus' life, and we refer to it as the evangelical counsels of poverty, chastity and obedience.

 As there are three great hindrances to the higher life, so also the counsels are three, one to oppose each.
 The love of riches is opposed by the counsel of poverty; the pleasures of the flesh, even the lawful pleasures of holy matrimony, are excluded by the counsel of chastity; while the desire for worldly power and honour is met by the counsel of holy obedience.

 (Arthur Barnes, The Catholic Encyclopedia)